anishst/Learn/CloudComputing/AWS/aws_notes.md

     - focuses on using computing resources efficiently to meet system requirements and to maintain that efficiency as demand changes and technologies evolve.
         - ex. using right EC2 instances
     - There are five design principles for performance efficiency in the cloud
-        - Democratize advanced technologies
+        - Democratize advanced technologies - make it easy to access
         - Go global in minutes
         - Use serverless architectures
         - Experiment more often
-        - Mechanical sympathy.
+        - Mechanical sympathy - Understading of technology; know the limitations of the tools
 - **Cost Optimization**
     - control where money is spent
     - ability to run systems to deliver business value at the lowest price point.